-Confetti mainly represents the rice or grain that bride throws back at the time of her bidaai.
-This signify end of her debt to her parents for nurturing her and wishing prosperity upon them.
+Confetti mainly represents the rice or grain that the bride throws back at the time of her bidaai.
+This signifies the end of her debt to her parents for nurturing her and wishing prosperity upon them.

-This ceremony symbolizes to get the bride acquainted with the various relatives and companions of the groom’s family.
+This ceremony symbolizes getting the bride acquainted with the various relatives and companions of the groom’s family.